-With two-way travel with New Zealand becoming a reality in April 2021, a reason to dust off our passports is tantalisingly close.
-So, naturally, we sought out a New Zealander living and working in Brisbane for travel tips for our favourite neighbour across the ditch.
+With two-way travel with New Zealand becoming a reality in April 2021, a reason to dust off our passports and embrace international travel has us doing a happy dance.
+So, naturally, we sought out a New Zealander living and working in Brisbane for travel tips for our favourite neighbour across the ditch (with far superior dance training).

 Libby-Rose Niederer moved from Auckland to Brisbane when she was 16 to attend the Queensland Ballet Academy before securing a place as a Company Artist performing with the Queensland Ballet, of which Brisbane Airport has been a proud partner for 6 years.